joostkremers/ebib/docs/ebib-manual.md

 A BibTeX database is somewhat of a free-form database.
 A BibTeX entry consists of a set of field-value pairs.
 Furthermore, each entry is known by a unique key.
-The way that Ebib navigates this database is by having two windows, one that contains a list of all the entry keys in the database, and one that contains the fields and values of the currently highlighted entry.
+The way that Ebib navigates this database is by having two windows, one that contains a list of all the entries in the database, and one that contains the fields and values of the currently highlighted entry.